Sacred Wonders: Discover 13 Unforgettable Holy Sites in Israel

 The lake that wasn’t deep enough for me to be impressed with Jesus’ miracle there

-Capernaum is one of the most popular holy sites in Israel that lies on the northern coast of Sea of Galilee.
-A beautiful, preserved church worth seeing there is the Greek Orthodox Monastery of the Holy Apostles.
-Also don’t miss out on the iconic site of the Capernaum synagogue, where Jesus taught his teachings.
+Capernaum is one of the most popular holy sites in Israel, which lies on the northern coast of the Sea of Galilee.
+A beautiful, preserved church worth seeing is the Greek Orthodox Monastery of the Holy Apostles.
+Also, don’t miss out on the iconic site of the Capernaum synagogue, where Jesus taught his teachings.

 11. Magdala